 These are Camp Fire Out-of-School programs.
 They’re small groups of youth (grades K-12) that meet two or three times a week throughout the Twin Cities metro area during non-school hours.
 Two Camp Fire Minnesota employees trained in a nationally recognized, cutting-edge curriculum lead each group with the assistance of committed and caring volunteers.

-To join a club, participants must live at one of our affordable housing partner locations or attend a partnering school.
-Club members get homework help, enjoy a variety of outdoor and indoor activities, and develop skills that last a lifetime.
+To join an Out-of-School program, participants must live at one of our affordable housing partner locations.
+Participants receive homework help, enjoy a variety of outdoor and indoor activities, and develop skills that last a lifetime.

 Out-of-School programs progress through the three stages of youth development that form the basis for everything we do at Camp Fire Minnesota.

 - Grade school participants focus on Sparks for Learning through project-based learning and exploration.